-The lawyer’s bill to LAA shows all the time they spent working on your file.
-This includes meetings, court appearances, telephone calls, emails, preparing documents and research, etc. Lawyers will also bill LAA for expenses such as courier fees, postage, photocopying and use of experts (example: doctors, psychologists, etc.).
-You can ask LAA for copies of the bills your lawyer submits to us for payment.
+The lawyer’s bill to Legal Aid Alberta shows the time they have spent working on your file.
+This includes meetings, court appearances, telephone calls, emails, preparing documents and research, etc. Lawyers will also bill Legal Aid Alberta for expenses such as courier fees, postage, photocopying and use of experts (example: doctors, psychologists, etc.).
+You can ask Legal Aid Alberta for copies of the bills your lawyer submits to us for payment.

-Client payments are in the form of scheduled monthly payments.
-LAA currently operates on a 60-day billing cycle.
-This means that you should expect to receive your statement every other month.
-(This statement comes from LAA, not your lawyer.)
+Payment amounts and a payment schedule can be developed with the client payment team.
+You should expect to receive your statement every other month.
+This statement comes from Legal Aid Alberta, not your lawyer.
 Your statement will include the amount that is due that month, along with the balance remaining on your account.
 The following options are available to pay your bill:

-- Cash, cheque or money order paid in person, at any LAA office.
+- cash, cheque or money order paid in person, at any Legal Aid Alberta office;

-- Interac/debit, which can be made at Calgary and Edmonton offices only.
+- interac/debit, which can be made at Calgary and Edmonton offices only; and/or

-- Mailing a cheque or money order to any LAA office.
+- mailing a cheque or money order to any Legal Aid Alberta office.

 When making a payment, please be sure to include:

-2. Your full name (first, middle and last)
+- your full name (first, middle and last).

-If your lawyer is able to get a money settlement in your case (example: funds are divided from the sale of a home in a divorce case, seized monies, court costs, etc.), he/she cannot automatically release that money to you without LAA’s permission, as we may ask that some of the money be held back to pay your LAA bill.
+If your lawyer is able to get a money settlement in your case (example: funds are divided from the sale of a home in a divorce case, seized monies, court costs, etc.), he/she cannot automatically release that money to you without Legal Aid Alberta’s permission, as we may ask that some of the money be held back to pay your Legal Aid Alberta bill.